 CHECK OUT OUR KID RATES:

-- School and Sports physicals are only $20!
-High school sports require yearly physicals to participate
+- School and Sports physicals are only $25!
+High school sports require physicals to participate.
+They are good for two years.

 - Coughing- usually worse at night or in the morning, often times making it difficult to sleep